-Flexibility is the key design principle, allowing teachers to group students in a variety of ways, enabling teamwork and maximising every student’s access to resources including technology.
-The intention is to maximise learning, allow creativity and to encourage innovation and inquiry in energised and inspired learning spaces.
-To achieve this our learning spaces need to be flexible so they are appropriate for the activity being undertaken.
+Flexibility is the key design principle, allowing teachers to group students in a variety of ways, enabling teamwork and maximising every student’s access to resources, including technology.
+The intention is to maximise learning, allow creativity and encourage innovation and inquiry in energised and inspired learning spaces.
+To achieve this, our learning spaces need to be flexible so they are appropriate for the activity being undertaken.

 Assessment for Learning (AFL) is the process of seeking and interpreting evidence for use by learners and their teachers to decide where the learners are in their learning, where they need to go and how best to get there.

 St Francis Xavier Primary School uses the ‘Three Tiers of Intervention’ model to provide effective interventions and responsive teaching and learning initiatives.
 We offer support programs during class time that aim to ensure quality learning for all.